In-patient luxury rehab center in Thailand

 Substance-induced psychotic disorder: definition, causes, symptoms, and treatments

-The substance-induced psychotic disorder is a type of psychotic disorder that people develop due to drug abuse or when withdrawing.
-Alcohol can also trigger symptoms of psychosis.
-Unlike many other psychotic disorders, this one is temporary, but it does make a person more susceptible to experiencing psychotic symptoms in the future.
+Substance-induced psychotic disorder is a type of psychotic disorder that people develop due to drug abuse or when withdrawing from substances.
+Alcohol triggers symptoms of psychosis as well.
+Unlike other psychotic disorders, this one is temporary, but it does make a person more susceptible to experiencing psychotic symptoms in the future.

 The causes of substance-induced psychotic disorder are stroke or traumatic brain injury, personal history of schizophrenia, and genetic abnormalities.